Battery Compliance for Solar & Battery Storage Installers

 Common questions from installers, importers, and service contractors handling lithium battery storage systems.

-We install solar and battery storage — why do we need compliance support?
+We install solar and battery storage, so why do we need compliance support?

 Is a removed home battery hazardous waste?

 In most cases yes.
 A used or end-of-life lithium-ion battery from a customer property is treated as hazardous waste once you take possession of it.
 That triggers duty of care record-keeping, a licensed carrier, ADR-suitable packaging where applicable, and evidence of onward treatment.
-From October 2026, hazardous waste movements also need to be recorded under Digital Waste Tracking.
+Digital Waste Tracking applies to receiving sites from October 2026, and from October 2027 it extends to waste carriers and brokers, which catches installers who carry their own removed packs.
+Jobs routed through Cell Comply are set up to be tracked by default when the mandate lands.

 Do we need ADR-trained staff if we are only moving batteries between sites?